 Here are three ways to prepare your hospitality business to effectively manage a crisis:

 - Perform a “What If” analysis.
 Look at the potential threats to your organization and rank the risks.
 What is the most likely event that could have the most severe impact on your business?
-Maybe it’s an active shooter event, or a fire, or a natural hazard such as a hurricane, or a simple dispute between a customer and employee.
+Maybe it’s an active shooter event, a fire, a natural hazard such as a hurricane or a simple dispute between a customer and employee.
 Let the “What If” analysis inform an all hazards approach to identifying, assessing, and mitigating risks to the business at the corporate and branch level.

 - Pre-crisis planning.
 Write solid protocols for new employee on-boarding and training, and monitor 90-day probation periods for any incidents that arise.
 Include protocols on when incidents get elevated from a local level to regional, national or the CEO’s desk.
 Embed the escalation and facts collection procedures in the incident investigation protocol and identify what would trigger a public statement.
 Your plan should identify a specific team member in charge of handling public relations during a crisis.

 - Pre-script media relations messaging.
 Have a media relations statement prepared in advance that can be applied to multiple scenarios.
 This is the best way to ensure your business has the right response at the right time.

 Responding immediately with the right words is critical to maintaining your brand’s reputation and it is the one thing many hospitality businesses fail to do well during a crisis.

 Here are three best practices for your crisis response:

 - Be as factual as possible.
 Don’t put information out there for the public to digest that isn’t 100% true or relies on inferences.
 It is better to say, “We’re still assessing the situation” than to make a mistake.
 If you do so, make sure to state a specific time you’ll release the next statement with your findings.
 Follow this rule of thumb: No comment equals a negative response.
 Put a statement out within 24-48 hours of the crisis.